-A cost-effective process, automotive stamping forms metals such as pre-coated steels, Inconel, brass, bronze, cold rolled steel, copper, stainless steel and aluminum into various automotive parts.
-Automotive metal stampings is able to form a broad range of automotive parts including fenders, hub caps, trim, engine mounts, connectors, terminal leadframes, pins and oxygen sensors.
-Additional auto parts include braking, fuel delivery, sunroof systems, seating, powertrain systems, fluid sealing systems, air bag cups and bayonet sockets.
-Not only beneficial to the automotive industry, automotive stamping is also used in industries such as appliance, hardware, pharmaceutical, HVAC, plumbing and fire prevention.
+A cost-effective process, automotive stamping forms metals such as pre-coated steels, Inconel, brass, bronze, cold rolled steel, copper, stainless steel, and aluminum into various automotive parts.
+Automotive metal stampings are able to form a broad range of automotive parts, including fenders, hub caps, trim, engine mounts, connectors, terminal lead frames, pins, and oxygen sensors.
+Additional auto parts include braking, fuel delivery, sunroof systems, seating, powertrain systems, fluid sealing systems, airbag cups, and bayonet sockets.
+Not only beneficial to the automotive industry, but automotive stamping is also used in industries such as appliance, hardware, pharmaceutical, HVAC, plumbing, and fire prevention.